collective/tutorial.todoapp/README.rst

     It’s a fact - Plone has a lot of complicated features.
 That doesn’t mean Plone is hard for everything!
-This is a simple tutorial that anyone can follow to get a simple Todo list applicaiton running inside of Plone.
+This is a simple tutorial that anyone can follow to get a simple Todo list application running inside of Plone.
     Would you want to deploy Plone for just a Todo list in real life?
 Probably not.
 You can however learn several simple, fast concepts that will get you most of the way there.
 Feeling like you don’t understand something